kubernetes/website/content/zh-cn/docs/concepts/workloads/controllers/daemonset.md

 {{< /table >}}

 <!--
-You can add your own tolerations to the Pods of a Daemonset as well, by defining these in the Pod template of the DaemonSet.
+You can add your own tolerations to the Pods of a DaemonSet as well, by defining these in the Pod template of the DaemonSet.

 Because the DaemonSet controller sets the